 In addition to learning profound lessons in compassion, I learned an important lesson in justice: to speak up for those who have no voice, so that the hatred spoken into my life will not be repeated in future generations.
 In a small way, coming out this year was done in the hope that one day no one will feel hated by God in a church again.

 There will be seasons when your dark voice will emerge to throw you in a whirlwind of self-doubt and chaos.
-It can tear you down, convince you of your worthlessness, cast you into a pit of depression.
+It can tear you down, convince you of your worthlessness, cast you into a pit

 Or you can choose to not listen to it.
 You can fight it.
 You can choose to see the good and the beauty in your life amid the grieving.
 You can have hope.